 Once you’ve chosen the base word/phrase, you might want to add in some numbers to your password.
 You can add numbers to your password in a few ways:

-• Replace some alphabets with characters that look like them.
+- Replace some alphabets with characters that look like them.
 For example,

-• Replace some alphabets with their position in the alphabet.
+- Replace some alphabets with their position in the alphabet.
 For example,

-• Add some numbers at certain positions in the password.
+- Add some numbers at certain positions in the password.
 All you have to do is remember the number and the position at which you’re inserting it.

-• If the number associated to your first love (probably heartbreak) contained 5183, you can choose to add it after the 2nd character in your password.
-Example: je5183rRrabIt.
+- If your first car’s license plate contained 1929, you can choose to inject it after the 7th character in your password.
+Example:

 There’s no hard and fast rules – get creative!
 Just remember what you’re doing.